cjauton/ANNRI-a1-analysis/readme.md

 # ANNRI Analysis Framework

-This Python project aims to perform aid in physics analysis of data from the ANNRI gamma ray detector.
+This Python project aims to perform and aid in physics analysis of data from the ANNRI High Purity Germanium detector array.
 The analysis API is divided into two parts: `HistogramFiller` and `HistogramManager`.
 Each part has a specific purpose and contributes to the final result.
 There is also a common `utils.py` that holds functions common to both parts.

 ## Requirements